 Working from home is on the rise.
 In fact, 70% ofprofessionals say that they’re happy with the amount of time that they work from home, as it offers them flexibility.
 The trend of working from home has risen tremendously in the United States – from 3.4% before the pandemic to 42% working from home full-time mid-pandemic.

-No matter how hard your employeeswork, there are bound to be some obstacles andchallenges of working from home.
+No matter how hard your employees work, there are bound to be some obstacles and challenges of working from home as shown by a study from Buffer.
 For 20% of the employees, collaborating remotely is the biggest obstacle, while another 20% see loneliness as the biggest problem, and 18% find it hard to make a clear distinction between working and personal time.
-Today we’re breaking into detail the seven most common challenges that home office employees face – stay with us to get ideas on how to overcome them.
+Today we’re breaking into detail the seven most common challenges that home office employees face – stay with us to get ideas on how to overcome them and which remote work tools can benefit your business.

 No wonder that when people hear ‘working remotely’, they immediately think of ‘home office’: 80 % of remote employees work fromhome, while only 7% use coworking spaces and 3% use coffeeshops.
 When your employees work from home, distractions make it all too easy to get sidetracked.
 Household chores and family obligations have the biggest potential to take away employees’ focus, while other people are tempted by social media apps.
 Smartphones and other digital devices might be essential tools for work, but they can also cause some serious distractions.
 These distractions result in higher levels of stress and decreased productivity.